remingtonsexton/BADASS3/README.md

 All spectral components can be turned off and on via the [Jupyter Notebook](https://jupyter.org/) interface, from which all fitting options can be easily changed to fit non-AGN-host galaxies (or even stars!).
 BADASS uses multiprocessing to fit multiple spectra simultaneously depending on your hardware configuration.
 The code was originally written in Python 2.7 to fit Keck Low-Resolution Imaging Spectrometer (LRIS) data ([Sexton et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019ApJ...878..101S/abstract)), but because BADASS is open-source and *not* written in an expensive proprietary language, one can easily contribute to or modify the code to fit data from other instruments.
 Out of the box, BADASS fits SDSS spectra, MANGA IFU cube data, and examples are provided for fitting user-input spectra of any instrument.

-Before getting started you should [read the wiki](https://github.com/remingtonsexton/BADASS3/wiki) or the readme below.
+Before getting started you should read the readme below.

 ## Table of Contents
 - [Installation](#installation)